 7. Visitor tracking

-8. Real time synchronization of lead data
+8. Real-time synchronization of lead data

 9. Measurement and analytics

 1. Database and segment builders: Working with these tools, marketers select from firmographic and behavioral data to filter and identify individuals that reflect the targeting criteria for their campaigns.
-By selecting prospects based on job roles, company revenue levels and geographies, and overlaying that with data about which contacts have opened emails or visited key web pages within a certain timeframe, marketers can easily identify prospect segments aligned to a given campaign's needs.
+By selecting prospects based on job roles, company revenue levels, and geographies, and overlaying that with data about which contacts have opened emails or visited key web pages within a certain timeframe, marketers can easily identify prospect segments aligned to a given campaign’s needs.

-5. Lead nurturing and campaign flows: Lead nurturing is the process of creating multistep campaigns that drip-feed relevant content and messages at the appropriate stage of the customer's journey, orchestrated across multiple channels.
+5. Lead nurturing and campaign flows: Lead nurturing is the process of creating multistep campaigns that drip-feed relevant content and messages at the appropriate stage of the customer journey, orchestrated across multiple channels.
 This is typically done through drag-and-drop journey builders through which marketers set and automate activities based on user behavior.
-When planning lead nurturing campaigns, think about the stages of the customer journey (awareness, interest, learn, etc.) that nurturing emails will be triggered for, and then align content assets with those different stages.
+When planning lead-nurturing campaigns, think about the stages of the customer journey (awareness, interest, learn, etc.) that nurturing emails will be triggered for, and then align content assets with those different stages.
 Think about how long a prospect might stay at each stage of the journey, as this will determine the email cadence required to build a dialogue and maintain contact.

 6. Lead alerts and routing: When a lead has been created, automated processes can determine who the lead should be routed to and notify that person.
-This is also the point where the lead will be transferred to a CRM, to allow for lead qualification and lead stage management.
-Lead alerts typically include the prospect data, overall lead score and recent campaign activity with which the prospect engaged.
+This is also the point where the lead will be transferred to a CRM to allow for lead qualification and lead stage management.
+Lead alerts typically include the prospect data, overall lead score, and recent campaign activity with which the prospect engaged.

 7. Visitor tracking: Tracking visitors allows marketers to understand their prospect and customer behavior.
-It includes referring media channels, email opens and clicks, website visit recency and frequency, pages accessed, and content engaged with or downloaded.
+It includes referring media channels, email opens, clicks, website visit recency and frequency, pages accessed, and content engaged with or downloaded.
 This not only provides deep insight into your audience profiles and personas but allows you to build a 360-degree view of the customer.
 Opening the data via dashboards can help sales teams more quickly build a profile of the buyer, yielding more accurate sales approaches and delivery of more relevant and engaging communication.

-8. Real time synchronization of lead data: Synchronize lead history to and from CRM and marketing automation systems to keep prospect information up to date, including lead information and the historical record of customer interactions on all digital channels.
-This gives salespeople an accurate picture of the prospect's journey and most recent engagement with the brand, so that follow-up communication can be tailored based on the content and website pages with which they engaged.
+8. Real-time synchronization of lead data: Synchronize lead history to and from CRM and marketing automation systems to keep prospect information up to date, including lead information and the historical record of customer interactions on all digital channels.
+This gives salespeople an accurate picture of the prospect’s journey and most recent engagement with the brand, so that follow-up communication can be tailored based on the content and website pages with which they engaged.

 Typical Marketing Automation Integrations